On the Regularity of a Weak Formulation of Stochastic Differential Mean-Field Games: Introduction

 For our functionals defined on the 2-Wasserstein space, we will consider differentiation with respect to the probability measure $\mu$ as introduced by P. L. Lions in \cite{cardaliaguet2010notes}: for (a differentiable) $f:\cP_2(\R^d)\to\R$, the derivative of $f$ with respect to $\mu$ is a function $\partial_\mu{f}:\cP_2(\R^d)\times\R^d\to\R^d$.
 In particular, we will focus on the space $C^{1,1}_b(\cP_2(\R^d))$ of continuously differentiable functionals over $\cP_2(\R^d)$ with Lipschitz-continuos bounded derivatives; see Section \ref{sec:Preliminaries} for details.

-The main idea in our analysis of \eqref{eq:MFG1}-\eqref{eq:MFG2} consists in giving a probabilistic representation of the value function of the optimization problem as the solution of a Backward Stochastic Differential Equation (BSDE).
+One can study \eqref{eq:MFG1}-\eqref{eq:MFG2} through a probabilistic representation of the value function of the optimization problem as the solution of a Backward Stochastic Differential Equation (BSDE).
 For this, we look for a minimizing control